Robbie English, Broker and REALTOR

 When it comes to managing rental properties, even the most well-intentioned landlords can find themselves in tricky territory.
 The truth is, being a landlord is not as simple as collecting rent checks and responding to maintenance requests.
 The business of property management requires a strong grasp of law, negotiation, communication, and strategy.
 That’s why I want to dive into the 5 mistakes landlords make when managing their own property and how avoiding them can protect your investment, your time, and your peace of mind.

 Across Central Texas, I’ve watched property owners in neighborhoods like Cedar Park, Leander, and Round Rock take on the task of self-managing their rentals.
 While some succeed for a time, many find the process more complicated than they expected.
 Managing your own property means wearing many hats at once-leasing agent, accountant, maintenance coordinator, tenant mediator, and legal expert.
-That’s where I come in.
-I’m Robbie English, Broker and REALTOR at Uncommon Realty, and I’ve spent decades helping property owners protect and grow their real estate investments.
+I’m Robbie English, REALTOR and Broker at Uncommon Realty, and I’ve spent decades helping property owners protect and grow their real estate investments.
 My team and I understand that the key to a successful rental property is not just finding a tenant but finding the right tenant, managing the asset strategically, and minimizing risk at every turn.

 5 Mistakes Landlords Make When Managing Their Own Property